Margo17/Web-Developer-Bootcamp-2022/README.md

 - Make a beautiful, responsive photographer's portfolio page

-- Create a beautiful, responsive landing page for a startup
+- Create a landing page for a startup

 - Implement user authentication